apptainer/apptainer-userdocs/key_commands.rst

-{Project} allows you to import keys reading either from binary or armored key format and automatically detect if it is a private or public key and add it to the correspondent local keystore.
+{Project} allows you to import keys reading either from binary or armored key format and automatically detect if it is a private or public key and add it to the correspondent local keyring.

-To give a quick view on how it works, we will first consider the case in which a user wants to import a secret (private) key to the local keystore.
+To give a quick view on how it works, we will first consider the case in which a user wants to import a secret (private) key to the local keyring.

-First we will check what's the status of the local keystore (which keys are stored by the moment before importing a new key).
+First we will check what's the status of the local keyring (which keys are stored by the moment before importing a new key).

 .. code:: {command}